CSSAuditors/audit/site/reports/bundesliga-2021-03.md

       The Conclusion and new questions
     list:
       - description: >-
           The average homepage of the Bundesliga site is overcrowded with CSS.
-Compared to the Premier League we see a slight decrease, but it is still much more than the average website.
+Compared to [the Premier League](/reports/premier-league-2021-02/) we see a slight decrease, but it is still much more than the average website.

           According to the [httparhive](https://httparchive.org/reports/page-weight#bytesCss) report we see that the sum of transfer size kilobytes of all external stylesheets requested by the page for median desktop is 73.3KB, while for median mobile it is 68.7KB.
 If we look at the last 3 years, there is an increase of more than 30% in the size of the CSS file.
-This raises the question why is this so?
-Did the pages really get that much bigger or did new CSS accumulate over time and an increasing amount of unused CSS emerge?

-          We will try to find out the answers to these questions in the following reports.
-Until then, write quality CSS, because all you need is respect and love for CSS.
+          We cannot know what are the reasons for the increase, but with modern technologies like CSS Grid and CSS Variables that should take over CSS frameworks, one might expect the different outcome.
+We hope to see more optimized CSS code in the future.

           #RespectCSS
   - title: >-